dragonfly-science/dragonfly-website/content/work/2015-03-02-paua-logger-case-study.md

 is deployed on the Catalyst Cloud, an affordable and secure New Zealand cloud computing service.

+##Value for fishery managers
 The Ministry of Primary Industries is very positive about the project.
 They recognise the value that such detailed and timely information provides beyond their usual stock assessment process.
 Robust evidence of the state of the fishery will help ensure the sustainability of the fishery.